Trekking Vs. Hiking: Understand the Differences in Difficulty, Terrain, and Planning

 Consider the estimated cost of the trek or hike.
 This includes transportation, permits, accommodation, gear rental or purchase, and any extra expenses.
 Trekking may require a larger budget due to longer durations and remote locations.

-How to Plan Your First Trek or Hike?
+How to Plan Your First Trekking and Hiking Trip?

 Planning your first trek or hike can be daunting at first.
 However, it can be easier than you think.
 The process involves several crucial steps: